He was born to play basketball, but for Kobe Bryant that was never enough - KTVZ

 He also became a champion of women’s sports — Bryant was visibly in the stands at Wembley Stadium when the Team USA women’s soccer team won gold at the London 2012 Olympics — and attended WNBA games with his daughters.

-Notably, he would run Gianna through basketball drills, some of them posted on social media, with his eldest daughter displaying the same fierce competitive spirit as her father.
+Notably, he would run Gianna through basketball drills, some of them posted on social media, with his second-eldest daughter displaying the same fierce competitive spirit as her father.

 READ: LeBron breaks Bryant’s career NBA points record